covid19-hg/covid19hg/src/pages/index.md

         meta-analyses becomes.
 Here is the full list of partners. link to partners page.
 Click here to contact us for more information  about joining.
-    - image: /img/image-needed.png
+    - image: /img/study-schematic-blue.png
       text: >
-        Phase 2: Retrospective analysis: existing epidemiological cohorts contain rich collections of genetic and phenotopic data for select individuals.
+        Objective 2: Retrospective study. existing epidemiological cohorts contain rich collections of genetic and phenotopic data for select individuals.
 We will identify indivduals in these cohorts that have been diagnosed with COVID-19 and carry out association analyses to derive immediate insight.
 These data will provide rapid proof-of-concept results.
-    - image: /img/image-needed.png
+    - image: /img/study-schematic-blue2.png
       text: >
-        Phase 3: Prospective analysis.
+        Objective 3: Prospective study.
 Our partners will send us samples  from patients infected by COVID-19 who are not already present on  our existing cohorts.
 We will carry out genotyping and  association analysis and combine these sample with our retrospective samples.
 In the coming weeks, we expect to  receive thousands of samples from Italy.
-    - image: /img/image-needed.png
+    - image: /img/obj-sharing.png
       text: >
-        Phase 4.
-Ongoing distribution of results: meta-analysis will  continue as more partners and samples are added.
-Summary statistics  will be shared and continuously updated on this website  without restriction.
+        Objective 4: Data sharing.
+Summary statistics  will be continuously updated on this website for the research community to use without restriction.
+As more partners and samples are added, our meta-analysis gains power to identify useful signal.
-        Our results could help identify susceptible populations and lead to development of new therapeutics.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their